Indira Gandhi Arena

-The Indira Gandhi Arena (officially Indira Gandhi Indoor Stadium), formerly known as the Indraprashtha Stadium, is located at the Indraprastha Estate in the eastern region of New Delhi.
+The Indira Gandhi Arena (officially Indira Gandhi Indoor Stadium), formerly known as the Indraprashtha Stadium, is located at the Indraprastha Estate in the eastern part of New Delhi.
 It is the largest indoor sports arena in India and among the largest in Asia.
 The multi-purpose arena is regularly used by tennis club Indian Aces and DSA Senior Division Futsal League.

 History

 Built by the Government of India in 1982 in order to host the indoor games events in the 1982 Asian Games, the arena's grounds cover an area of 102 acre.
 Since its construction, the arena hosted a number of other tournaments as well.
 The facility seats 14,348 people and is named after former Prime Minister of India Indira Gandhi.
-The venue hosts several political events, music events and sports events like tennis and kabaddi.
+The venue also hosts political events and music events in addition to sports events like tennis and kabaddi matches.

 Since its inception, the arena has been repeatedly renovated and modernized.
 Equipped with soundproof synthetics walls, lighting systems, and audio system, the arena underwent another renovation for the 2010 Commonwealth Games.

-It was renovated for the 2010 Commonwealth Games at a cost of Rs.
-240 crore.
+It was renovated for the 2010 Commonwealth Games at a cost of ₹240 crore.

-A new air-conditioned Velodrome has been built costing Rs 150 crore (U$33.76 million).
+A new air-conditioned Velodrome has been built costing ₹150 crore (U$33.76 million).

 The stadium hosted matches of first ever International Premier Tennis League tournament played on 6 December 2014 to 8 December 2014.
 Tennis club Indian Aces are tenants.

+The 2023 IBA women's amateur boxing world championships took place at the stadium, from 16 March to 26 March.